 If you *just* want the recipe itself, scroll down.
 The full printable recipe itself, with exact measurements and instructions, is found at the bottom of this page

 The ingredients that you will need are simple.
 Here are some notes about each one.
 As with all foods that you feed your dog, if you have any questions about ingredients for your dog, make sure to check with your vet.
 They will be the authority on what is best for your pup.
 These are simply ingredients that I feel comfortable with feeding my own pup.

 - Whole Wheat Flour – Whole wheat flour packs in much more nutritional value than all-purpose flour does.
 If all-purpose flour is what you have on hand, and you are fine using that with your dogs, that works just the same.
 I have not tested this recipe with any gluten free flours, so I cannot advise on how they would work.

 - Oats – Oats are a good source of fiber, protein, iron and Vitamin B6.

 - Peanut Butter – Dogs LOVE peanut butter!
 Make sure to use a natural variety, without any additives.
 You want a peanut butter made of peanuts, not peanuts and other things.
-And make sure to avoid any peanut butters with xylitol, an additive sometimes use in peanut butters (not super common though) that can be toxic to dogs.
+And make sure to avoid any peanut butters with xylitol (also called birch sugar), an additive sometimes use in peanut butters (not super common though) that can be toxic to dogs.
 Always check the ingredients.
 And a natural, organic peanut butter is your best bet.